ryan-p-randall/monthly-planning-files/README.md

 ### task lists

 The most basic thing is that each file uses [Github-Flavored Markdown task lists](https://github.github.com/gfm/#task-list-items-extension-).
-For each day, you have an ordered list of tasks (which I use as times of where I need to be somewhere) and an unordered lists of tasks (which I use for things that don't have to be in a particular time).
+For each day, you have an ordered list of tasks and an unordered lists of tasks.
+In between, the `<!-- -->` html comment serves both as a visual separator for you and as a programmatic separator for any markdown rendering tools you use.
+Without it, the unnumbered list of tasks will likely be rendered as a continuation of the previous numbered list of tasks with start & end times.

+#### tasks to do at certain times

+The ordered list (which starts with `1. [ ]`) shows you tasks that should happen at a particular time & place.
+I use a `|` to separate the time and the place.

+Putting timed tasks both helps prompt me to remember when things need to happen, and to actually think through the process of my day.
+For instance, I'll often add an extra "buffer" task that tell me to leave my office 35 minutes before it's time to work with a class on our other campus.

+#### tasks that can be done at any time

+The unordered list (which starts with `- [ ]`) shows you tasks that can be done whenever.
+I try to break each task into indented sub-tasks, each of which represents the minimum possible unit of success.
+That helps keep me motivated & on track to completing the larger task, while also helping me keep track of where I am when I inevitably get interrupted or distracted.

+#### task annotations

+I try to annotate each task with one or more tags, each of which contains extra info in parenthesis.
+The front matter in each file is there to suggest a taxonomy of tags, to simply things for you and your text editor's autocomplete functions.
+If you want to change them, it's simple to use find & replace in project to swap the ones I wrote with whatever you prefer.

+### example of a day

 Let's say it's currently 1:00pm and you're looking at this section of the file:
 ```
 #### 2019-12-03 Tuesday

 1. [x] 10:00am--11:00am | Meeting, Office 110
+2. [ ] 2:00pm--2:30pm | Get over to Main Library
-2. [ ] 2:30pm--5:00pm | Reference Desk Shift, Main Library
+3. [ ] 2:30pm--5:00pm | Reference Desk Shift, Main Library

 <!-- -->